MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/overview-of-deploying-languages-in-office-365-proplus.md

 The guidance in this article applies to Office 365 ProPlus and the following Office products:

--The desktop version of Project that comes with some subscription plans, such as Project Online Professional.
--The desktop version of Visio that comes with some subscription plans, such as Visio Online Plan 2.
--Office 365 Business, which is the desktop version of Office that comes with some subscription plans, such as Office 365 Business Premium.
+-The desktop version of Project that comes with some subscription plans, such as Project Online Professional -The desktop version of Visio that comes with some subscription plans, such as Visio Online Plan 2 -Office 365 Business, which is the desktop version of Office that comes with some subscription plans, such as Office 365 Business Premium

 You can't use language resources for Windows Installer (MSI) versions of Office with Office 365 ProPlus, which uses Click-to-Run.
 For example, you can't use language packs downloaded from the Volume Licensing Service Center (VLSC) with Office 365 ProPlus.